DevMountain/angular-friends/README.md

 **Details**

-Add a source tag below the two source tags currently in `index.html`.
-Grab the href from angularjs.org (Don't worry about the other two source tags, they are there for styling purposes.)
+Add a script tag below the two script tags currently in `index.html`.
+Grab the href from angularjs.org (Don't worry about the other two script tags, they are there for styling purposes.)

 Create a file named `app.js`.
-Add the source tag for you new file to `index.html`.
+Add the script tag for you new file to `index.html`.
 Inside this file, call angular's `module` method and pass in a name of `myApp` and an empty array.
 Without the empty array argument, angular would try to find the `myApp` module instead of create one.
 Add the `ng-app` attribute to your an element in your html.

 Create a file named `FriendCtrl.js`.
 After calling the `module` method with only its name, call the controller method giving it the name `FriendCtrl` and a function.
 Add the `ng-controller` attribute to an element inside of the element with `ng-app`.